mjordan/lockssdm/contentdm/README.txt

 in the $collections_to_harvest configuration variable.
 The list may contain more than one Archival Unit link per collection, depending on the size of the collections.

+Don't worry that your custom CONTENTdm header is not showing up - that's intentional.

 If you click on each link, you will see that Archival Unit's manifest page.
 If you then click on an item-level link on the manifest page, you will see